Ask the Pediatrician: Which Type of Milk Is Best for Toddlers?

 There is a lot of conflicting evidence on the consumption of soy products, such as tofu, edamame and soy milk, and there is limited research on their effects in children.
 The debate stems from soy containing isoflavones or phytoestrogens, which are chemically similar to estrogen.
 On a positive note, soy has been linked to lowering the risk of osteoporosis, heart disease and breast cancer, but because it resembles estrogen, it has also been thought to be associated with infertility.
 The AAP states that there is no conclusive evidence in animal or human studies that soy will have a negative effect on development, immune, thyroid or reproductive functions.
 We agree that more studies in children are needed before a definite recommendation can be made, but as many cultures have been safely eating soy products for years, soy is likely safe to consume in moderation as part of a well-balanced, diverse diet.

 Dairy provides an important source of protein for toddlers.
-If you are choosing a milk alternative, we recommend choosing one that contains protein and is most similar in caloric content to cow’s milk.
-Almond, coconut and rice milk contain a minimal amount of protein while hemp and oat milk both contain some protein.
+If you’re choosing a milk alternative, we recommend choosing one that contains protein and is most similar in caloric content to cow’s milk.
+Almond, coconut and rice milk contain a minimal amount of protein, while hemp and oat milk both contain some protein.
 Newer to the market is Ripple Milk, a pea-based protein milk, which contains calories and protein more comparable to cow’s milk.

 In general, using a toddler formula is unnecessary.
-Whichever milk or milk alternative you use, it is important to speak to your pediatrician and possibly a dietitian to ensure that your child’s diet is not protein or vitamin and mineral deficient.
+Whichever milk or milk alternative you use, it’s important to speak to your pediatrician and possibly a dietitian to ensure that your child’s diet is not deficient in protein or vitamins and minerals.

 About the authors:

-Dina works as a board certified pediatrician at Pediatric Associates of NYC and at NYU Langone Medical Center.
+Dina DiMaggio, MD, is a pediatrician at Pediatric Associates of NYC and at NYU Langone Medical Center.
 She has received numerous research awards, along with Patient’s Choice award, compassionate doctor recognition and was featured in the New York Times Magazine as a Super Doctors and New York Rising Star.
-She is dedicated to educating parents on baby and toddler nutrition and gives talks to parent groups throughout New York.
+She and Anthony Porto coauthored the book *The Pediatrician’s Guide to Feeding Babies and Toddlers.

-Anthony is a board certified pediatrician and board certified pediatric gastroenterologist.
-He is an Associate Professor of Pediatrics and Associate Clinical Chief of Pediatric Gastroenterology at Yale University.
+Anthony Porto, MD, MPH, FAAP, is a pediatrician and pediatric gastroenterologist at Yale New Haven Children’s Hospital and the medical director of the Yale Pediatric Celiac Program.
+He’s also an associate professor of pediatrics and associate clinical chief of pediatric gastroenterology at Yale School of Medicine.
 He has won numerous awards including the Norman J. Siegel Award at Yale University for leadership and providing outstanding clinical care as well as Physician of the Year during his time at Morgan Stanley Children’s Hospital.
 He has been named Castle Connolly Top Doctors since 2012.
-Anthony is interested in nutrition, especially in the care of children with difficulty gaining weight, feeding issues, and celiac disease.
-He loves teaching and educating parents and gives lectures to parents throughout New York and Connecticut.